Raphael-Rezende/react-restaurant/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`

+# Project Overview:

+This project is a website developed for a pizzeria, designed to enhance the customer's online ordering experience.
+The website includes a dynamic shopping cart feature built with React.js, allowing users to:

+Add and remove items to/from their order.
+Automatically calculate the total order value.
+Send orders directly via WhatsApp integration.
+The primary goal was to create a responsive and user-friendly interface while optimizing functionality for seamless customer interaction.

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**